pombase/website/src/docs/downloads/go-annotations.md

 in the FTP directory, which uses GO macromolecular complex terms and IDs.

+Note that the contents of the file downloadable from PomBase may differ from files available elsewhere (e.g. see [this FAQ](why-are-go-annotations-different-between-pombase-and-uniprot-goa), and will not include annotations inferred by transitivity (see [this FAQ](/faq/why-are-go-terms-missing-from-the-downloadable-annotation-file)).

 Previous versions of the *S. pombe* GO annotation file can be retrieved from the [PomBase FTP archive](ftp://ftp.pombase.org/pombe/annotations/Gene_ontology/OLD/).